 Must Read: Cathedral Of Barcelona Traditions

-Yes, visitors are welcome to attend mass and other religious services at the Cathedral of Barcelona.
+Can visitors attend mass or other religious services at the Cathedral of Barcelona?